danielammartins/cash_in_app/README.md

 ### Testing the API with Postman
-Make sure to add the key `Accept` with the value `application/json` headers.
+Make sure to add the key `Accept` with the value `application/json` in the headers.

 # API Documentation